 Create a new branch (or switch to branch if it already exists):

-Where branchname is a name to indicate what you’ll be working on.
-For example: bug_1234
+branchnameis a name to indicate what you’ll be working on.
+For example:

 Make your changes.
 Open/create source files; Save changes

-Add unit tests and make sure all tests pass if necessary.
+If the project uses them, add unit tests and make sure all tests pass.
 Again, follow project instructions.
-Do not commit code that makes any test fail.

 git statusto see all changed files.